stadium-software/repeater-datagrid/README.md

 ```

 5. Drag the "RepeaterDataGrid" script into the "Initialise" script and provide the "RepeaterDataGrid" input parameters
-   1. Headers: The *List* of headers called "HeadersList"
+   1. Columns: The *List* of columns called "ColumnsList"
    2. ContainerClass: The unique class you assigned to the main container (e.g. server-side-datagrid)
    3. EventCallback: The name of the script that fetches and assigns the data pages to the *Repeater*.
 In the example application this is called "GetData"
    4. State: The "State" *Type* created in step 1 of the "Initialise" script